Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Results

 \section{Results}

-As a result of training, the output histogram of both FFNN and RNN approached the posterior distribution as in Fig. \ref{fig:training_results}(a).
-The mean and variance of the histogram also came close to Eqs.(\ref{eq:mu_post}) and (\ref{eq:sigma_post})(Fig. \ref{fig:training_results}(b)).
-Moreover, Fig.\ref{fig:training_results}(c) shows the output time series is not periodically but stochastically generated.
-These results suggest that the neural networks successfully learned to perform sampling-based inference from the posterior distribution in the cue combination task.
-We also confirmed that these networks could learn to perform sampling-based probabilistic inference in several other tasks, not only cue-combination (see Appendix).
+As a result of training, the distribution of the network output $y(t)$ for both FFNN and RNN approached the posterior distribution $p_{\rm post}$ [Fig. \ref{fig:training_results}(a)].
+The mean and variance of $y(t)$ were similar to those obtained from Eqs. (\ref{eq:mu_post}, \ref{eq:sigma_post}) (Fig. \ref{fig:training_results}(b)).
+In addition, Fig. \ref{fig:training_results}(c) shows the output timeseries is stochastically generated, not periodically.
+These results suggest that the ANNs successfully learned to perform sampling-based inference from the posterior distribution in the cue-combination task.
+We also confirmed that these ANNs could learn to perform sampling-based probabilistic inference in another cognitive task (see Appendix B).

-Here, accuracy computed by comparing the mean and the variance of the output to Eqs.(\ref{eq:mu_post}) and (\ref{eq:sigma_post}), in terms of mean squared error, was significantly higher in the RNN than in the FFNN, suggesting that the RNN performs sampling-based inference more efficiently (Fig.\ref{fig:training_results_mean_std}).
+Here, accuracy computed by comparing the mean and the variance of the outputs of Eqs. (\ref{eq:mu_post}) and (\ref{eq:sigma_post}) in terms of mean squared error (MSE) were higher in the RNN than in the FFNN, especially in the variance, suggesting that the RNN performed sampling-based inference more efficiently (Fig.\ref{fig:training_results_mean_std}).
+We also found that the FFNN and RNN could perform efficient information processing from the perspective of information theory and confirm that RNN can more efficiently process input information than FFNN(See Appendix C).

-In the present section, analyses of the mechanism of sampling behaviour both in FFNN and RNN are shown.
+In this section, the analyses of the mechanism of sampling behavior in the FFNN and RNN are described.